Home/Meats/Beef Shoulder Clod

 Slow-Cooked Beef Shoulder Clod Tacos

-Tender, slow-cooked beef shoulder clod shredded and served in corn tortillas with fresh toppings for a healthy twist on tacos.
+These slow-cooked beef shoulder clod tacos are tender and flavorful, served with fresh toppings for a healthy twist on a classic dish.

 Ingredients